SopeIsreal/Instagram-analysis/README.md

 # Conclusion:
-A. From the above we can ascertain that the best days to post content are on Tuesday, Sunday and Monday respectively according to the bar chart above.
+1. From the above we can ascertain that the best days to post content are on Tuesday, Sunday and Monday respectively according to the bar chart above.
-B. The month of September is the month where content gets the highest reach as seen from the line chart above.
+2. The month of September is the month where content gets the highest reach as seen from the line chart above.
-C. Therefore Tuesdays, Sundays and Mondays of september should be maximized to get enough reach that in turn will hopefully generate    desired end results.
+3. Therefore Tuesdays, Sundays and Mondays of september should be maximized to get enough reach that in turn will hopefully generate    desired end results.